 Health care should not be a profit-driven industry in this country.
 Obamacare was a step in the right direction, but not nearly enough.
-Universal health care is overdue in America.
+It's time for America to enact universal health care.

-There is no reason any American making minimum wage should have to struggle to afford housing, food, or an education.
 It's time for an American Workers' Bill of Rights.
+There is no reason why any working-class (or any other) American should have to struggle to afford housing, food, or an education.

 Renewable energy is the future, and the powers that be fear that this will hurt their bottom line.
 We must respect the earth and stop selfishly draining her precious resources for profit.